 4. Automotive manufacturing sector

-Recent news that the automotive industry is expecting a resurgence will be a sound for sore ears with, “economists predicting that the industry will begin to prosper again over the next two years, achieving growth of 3% by 2021”.
+Recent news that the automotive industry is expecting a resurgence is welcome with all the recent uncertainty in the industry.
+Economists are now predicting that the industry will begin to prosper again over the next two years, achieving growth of 3% by 2021.

-Petrolheads need not apply though as this REVolution will be plugged in.
-And 2020 is set to be a historic year as the number of EV cars in British showrooms is set to double and the number of EV cars on the road is expected to break the 100,000 mark.
+Petro heads need not apply though as this REVolution will be plugged in.
+And 2020 is set to be a historic year as the number of electric vehicles (EVs) in British showrooms is set to double and the number of EVs on the road is expected to break the 100,000 mark.

-It’s not just the obvious industries (manufacturing, mechanics, etc.) that will need staff either; all these plug-in vehicles will need infrastructure to support them.
-Technicians, designers, project managers, engineers, analysts, this industry will need an army of talent to realise carbon-cutting potential and ensure that our roads aren’t littered with abandoned green vehicles that didn’t make it to the next charging point.
+It’s not just the obvious industries (manufacturing, mechanics and so on) that will need staff; all these plug-in vehicles will need infrastructure to support them.
+Technicians, designers, project managers, engineers, analysts…This industry will need an army of talent to realise our carbon-cutting potential and ensure a smooth transition to cleaner roads.